syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.MVC/chart-types/candle.md

 ## Candle

-Candle series are similar to Hilo Open Close series, are used to represent the low, high, open and closing price over time.
-To render a candle series, use series [`Type`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartSeries.html#Syncfusion_EJ2_Charts_ChartSeries_Type) as [`Candle`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Charts.ChartSeriesType.html#Syncfusion_EJ2_Charts_ChartSeriesType_Candle).
+The Candle series, similar to the Hilo Open Close series, is used to represent the low, high, open, and closing prices over time.
+It is commonly used in financial charts to visualize stock price movements.

+To render a `candle` series in your chart, you need to follow a few steps to configure it correctly.
+Here’s a concise guide on how to do this:

+* **Set the series type:** Define the series `Type` as **Candle** in your chart configuration.
+This indicates that the data should be represented as a candle chart, providing a detailed view of stock price fluctuations by displaying the high, low, open, and close values for each time period.

+* **Provide high, low, open, and close values:** The Candle series requires five fields (x, high, low, open, and close) to accurately display the stock’s high, low, open, and close prices.
+Ensure that your data source includes these fields to create a detailed representation of stock price movements over time.

 {% if page.publishingplatform == "aspnet-core" %}

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/chart/series/financial-charts/candle/tagHelper %}
+{% include code-snippet/chart/series/candle/candle/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="Candle.cs" %}
-{% include code-snippet/chart/series/financial-charts/candle/candle.cs %}
+{% include code-snippet/chart/series/candle/candle/candle.cs %}
 {% endhighlight %}
 {% endtabs %}